GetSure

 Are Prepaid Funeral Expenses Tax Deductible?

 It’s only normal for you to wonder whether funeral expenses are tax-deductible.
 Well, it’s important to note that most prepaid funeral expenses are not tax-deductible for individuals.
-However, the rules change when the burial costs are covered by the estate.
+However, the rules change when the estate covers the burial costs.

 As per IRS regulations, an estate is allowed to use the expenses against its taxes as a deduction if it uses a prepaid plan to pay the funeral costs.

-The tax-deductible aspect of prepaid funeral expenses can be quite difficult to comprehend at times.
-You should always consider consulting a tax professional to make the right decisions and avoid costly mistakes.
+The tax-deductible aspect of prepaid funeral expenses can sometimes be difficult to comprehend.
+You should always consult a tax professional to make the right decisions and avoid costly mistakes.

 Should You Prepay Funeral Expenses?

 While purchasing a prepaid funeral plan seems like a feasible solution, the truth is, there are several risks involved with pre-paying for your funeral and working directly with funeral homes.
-In fact, there are more shrewd and cost-effective ways of paying for your burial.
+There are more shrewd and cost-effective ways of paying for your burial.

 Detailed investigation performed by state and federal authorities on funeral homes and pre-payment providers has cast light on alarming violations of trust.

-Others sell policies that don’t make a lot of sense from a financial perspective.
-While the Funeral Rule passed by the federal authorities in 1984 offers some consumer protection, state laws are not that impactful and do not always work in favor of consumers.
+Others sell policies that don’t make much sense from a financial perspective.
+While the Funeral Rule passed by the federal authorities in 1984 offers some consumer protection, state laws are not that impactful and do not always favor consumers.

 Putting things into perspective, you may consider taking out a small, final expense life insurance policy as an alternative to purchasing prepaid funeral plans.
-These policies are highly regulated by several state and federal authorities, offer more flexibility, and come with fewer financial risks associated.
+Several state and federal authorities highly regulate these policies, offer more flexibility, and come with fewer financial risks associated.

 What Coverage Do You Get With a Prepaid Funeral Plan?

 Prepaid funeral plans typically come with a wide array of customizations, allowing you to include the services and goods you want for your funeral.
-These policies cover all the costs of your last arrangements, ranging from the funeral home services to flowers, casket, transportation, and everything in between.
-The director of the funeral home you choose to work with will quote a final price once you’ve made a complete list of everything you want to be included in your policy.
+These policies cover all the costs of your last arrangements, ranging from funeral home services to flowers, casket, transportation, and everything in between.
+The funeral home director you choose to work with will quote a final price once you’ve made a complete list of everything you want to be included in your policy.

-When purchasing a guaranteed prepaid funeral plan, all the exact goods and services you want for your funeral are specified, and the price you agree to pay is locked in.
-This protects your loved ones from the hassle of having to meet additional expenses even if the prices were to rise in the future.
+When purchasing a guaranteed prepaid funeral plan, all the goods and services you want for your funeral are specified, and the price you agree to pay is locked in.
+This protects your loved ones from the hassle of meeting additional expenses even if the prices were to rise in the future.
 Please note that non-guaranteed plans don’t come with such protection.

 How to Get Started?